C0mput3r5c13nt15t/diribitio/README.md

 3. Set MaxSessions in /etc/ssh/sshd_config (on remote host) to something like 200

 ## Deploy Diribitio
+1. Copy the .env.example file to .env and modify it
+2. Copy the laravel.env.example file in the backend folder to laravel.env and modify it
-1. Run `DOCKER_HOST="ssh://user@ip" docker-compose up -d`
+2. Run `DOCKER_HOST="ssh://user@ip" docker-compose up -d`
-2. Run `php artisan migrate --database=landlord --path=database/migrations/landlord/`
+3. Run `php artisan migrate --database=landlord --path=database/migrations/landlord/`
-3. Create a tenant with `php artisan tenant:create dev dev`
+4. Create a tenant with `php artisan tenant:create dev dev`
-4. Migrate the tenant and invite an admin (`tenant:create_admin`)
+5. Migrate the tenant and invite an admin (`tenant:create_admin`)